 B. The chair of the Policy Committee shall be appointed by the EC and shall also serve on the NCSG Policy Committee.
 The PC shall include the NCUC chair, any elected NCUC GNSO Council Representatives who are also NCUC members and any NCUC member who volunteers, but will not exceed 10 members in size.

-C. The Executive Committee appoints the NCUC members of the Policy Committees.
+C. The Executive Committee appoints the NCUC members of the Policy Committee.

+D. If the PC member appointed by the Executive Committee as a volunteer fails to perform his or her duties defined in Section V (A), the Executive Committee can take a decision to remove the member and perform a re-appointment.
+Before the decision on removal is taken, the Executive Committee must notify the person in question under the same procedure as outlined in the section IV (E) 6.

-D. The Policy Committee Chair shall
+E. The Policy Committee Chair shall

 Attend and/or participate remotely in NCSG Policy Committee Meetings